Coal phase-out

 The annual amount of coal plant capacity being retired increased into the mid-2010s.
 However, the rate of retirement has since stalled, and global coal phase-out is not yet compatible with the goals of the Paris Climate Agreement.

 In parallel with retirement of some coal plant capacity, other coal plants are still being added, though the annual amount of added capacity has been declining since the 2010s.

-Coal phase-out is an environmental policy intended to stop burning coal in coal-fired power plants and elsewhere, and is part of fossil fuel phase-out.
+Coal phase-out is stopping burning coal in coal-fired power plants and elsewhere.
+This environmental policy is part of fossil fuel phase-out.
 The health and environmental benefits of coal phase-out, such as limiting respiratory diseases and biodiversity loss, are greater than the cost.
 Coal is the most carbon-intensive fossil fuel, therefore phasing it out is critical to limiting climate change as laid out in the Paris Agreement.
 The International Energy Agency (IEA) estimates that coal is responsible for over 30% of the global average temperature increase above pre-industrial levels.
 Some countries in the Powering Past Coal Alliance have already stopped.

 China and India burn a lot of coal.
 But the only significant funding for new plants is for coal power in China.
 Developed countries may part finance the phase out for developing countries through the Just Energy Transition Partnership, provided they do not build any more coal plants.
 It has been estimated that coal phase-out could benefit society by over 1% of GDP each year to the end of the 21st century, so economists have suggested a Coasean bargain in which already developed countries help finance the coal phase-out of still developing countries.
+Meeting the IEA's 1.5°C pathway for coal would require closing around 70% of existing coal-fired capacity early, rather than retiring plants at the end of their operating lives.